 TTIP could also have an effect on NHS staff.
 Labour rights in the UK will probably be ‘levelled down’ to those of the USA where many of the standards set by the Internal Labour Organisation (ILO) have not been met.

 The prospect of being unable to intervene and regulate healthcare in the interests of public health, or to ensure quality services, has led some governments (e.g. Canada) to seek the exemption of health services from FTAs.
 Not so our current government.
-Some of those who are promoting TTIP say that health will be exempt from the treaty because it is a public service.
-This is highly misleading.
-In the context of FTAs, the term ‘public service’ refers only to those services that are not supplied on a commercial basis, or are not in competition with other service providers.
+Some of those who are promoting TTIP say that health will be exempt because of prior commitments made in the World Trade Organisation’s General Agreement on Trade (GATS) which protects publicly provided services.
+But in this context, the term ‘public service’ refers only to those services that are not supplied on a commercial basis, or are not in competition with other service providers.
 Since the passing of the Health and Social Care Act (2012), the NHS does not conform with this description.